 Gold jewellery is an investment you can wear and use which gives it double value.
 Also, if your piece of jewellery is truly unique and beautiful, potential buyers might be willing to pay more for it later on.

 However, the price of gold jewellery is often raised by the cost of making the product which makes it more expensive than the pure gold content.
-Also if you wear your jewellery you might lose it.
+If you wear your jewellery and lose it, that’s your investment gone!
 You will need to insure it (best to put it on your home contents insurance), which is a cost, and possibly even keep it in a bank safe if it is really valuable – yet more cost.

 How do I store gold jewellery?